mnrzrad/mnrzrad.github.io/content/publication/arashi-2012-estimating/index.md

 ---
-title: Estimating loss function using shrinkage Stein-type estimators
+title: Estimating Loss Function Using Shrinkage Stein-Type Estimators

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- M. Arashi
+- Mohammad Arashi
-- M. Norouzirad
+- Admin

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list